OpenResearchInstitute/interlocutor/README.md

 -"Actually, the audio callback IS our timing"
 -"Voice always wins, no complex priorities needed" -"Simple queues work great"

+"Too pure for this world of simple bytes"

 🏛️ MONUMENT UNVEILED 🏛️